Women in China: Second wives

 In traditional China, polygamy was legal and having a concubine was considered a luxury for aristocratic families.
 Dynastic ambitions were the formal justification for polygamy in that era, as important families sought to increase the number of sons and cement their social and economic ambitions through arranged marriage.
 Male sexual gratification was also an underlying motivation for polygamy, and concubines were typically younger than wives and chosen for looks rather than social status.

 Polygamy continued into the Republic of China era under the Nationalist government.
 During the nationalist period, other forms of polygamy emerged.
 One form included two wives but not polygamous cohabitation - for example, if a young man had an arranged marriage in his village and then married a second time while at university.
 Another form included dual families where a man married and had a family in China and married again while living and traveling abroad.
+In the 1930s and 1940s, a man could only have one official wife, but polygamy remained in wealthier households where in addition to an official wife, a wealthy man might have a concubine.

 In 1950, polygamy was outlawed, but the phenomenon of de facto polygamy, or so-called "second wives" (二奶 èrnǎi in Chinese), has reemerged in recent years.
 When polygamy was legal, women were more tolerant of their husband's extramarital affairs.
 Today, women who discover that their husband has a "second wife" are less tolerant, and since the New Marriage Law of 1950 can ask for a divorce.